adeyahya/EnglishAuctionJitera/README.md

 ## Tech Stack Overview
 - Next.js

-Both Backend and Frontend stuff implemented in Next.js but with some adjustment that I made on the api handler so it more like express for routing and nest.js for the controller, I use typescript decorator to handle auth, request validation, and response sanitizatio.
+Both Backend and Frontend stuff implemented in Next.js but with some adjustment that I made on the api handler so it more like express for routing and nest.js for the controller, I use typescript decorator to handle auth, request validation, and response sanitisation.

 - Prisma